 READINGS AND REFLECTION QUESTIONS

-For volunteers in the twelve-week orientation period, each week there is a reading on our web site and a form with reflection questions to fill out.
+For volunteers in the twelve-week orientation period, cach week there is a reading on our web site and a form with reflection questions to fill out.
 Both are an integral part of your experience, so it is required that you visit the web site twice a week — once to read the weekly reading (before your visit to the nursing home), and once to complete the reflection questions (after your visit to the nursing home).
 The reading is usually a short story or poem, sometimes written by a nursing home resident or volunteer, that you may find a helpful tool in thinking more deliberately about your role as a volunteer.
 The reflection questions help you sum up your visit and/or reflect on the reading.
-There is also a place at the top of the reflection question form for you to record your date and time of visit—please make sure you complete this part as this is our best way of keeping track of volunteer hours.
-This could be helpful for you and it is also helpful for Friends Across the Ages to be able to give the nursing home an idea of which residents are being visited and for how long.
+There is also a place at the top of the reflection question form for you to record your date and time of visit.
+All of our volunteers–both those in the 12 week orientation period and our long term volunteers–also receive an email at the beginning of each month to log their number of hours and visits for the previous month.

 Another support structure we provide in addition to our visitation groups and our web site material is our Mentoring Program.
 For the first few weeks either the Friends Across the Ages Coordinator at your nursing home or another experienced volunteer (a Mentor) will accompany you for the first few visits until you are comfortable.
 After that (apart from meeting with the visitation group) you will be visiting on your own, but the Mentor and/or Coordinator is always available if you need anything—usually just down the hall since you will still be visiting at the same time as everyone else.
 They will continue to be in close contact with you throughout the remaining weeks of your training period.